 Senate Policies Related to the Course Syllabus

 Instructors at Michigan Tech are required to provide students with a syllabus during the first week of instruction so that students have the information necessary to prepare and perform well in courses.
-Michigan Tech instructors are bound by an University Senate policy and amendment related to the course syllabus:
+Michigan Tech instructors are bound by the University Senate policy and amendment related to the course syllabus:

 - Policy 312.1: Syllabus Requirement for all Courses at Michigan Technological University (Approved 04-28-08)